 Maybe some women would appreciate smaller earbuds, but it would still be much more straightforward to make ear buds in different sizes and let the user decide which one they wanted to use.

 Products like these make smaller men and larger women invisible.
 They also potentially make them feel bad or constrain their choices.
 When the imperative for women is to be small and dainty, how do women who don’t use smaller earbuds feel?
 Or, maybe the small guy who wants to learn how to play guitar never will because men’s guitars don’t fit him and he won’t be caught dead playing this:

 In sum, pointlessly gendered products aren’t just a gag.
 They’re a ubiquitous and aggressive ideological force, shaping how we think, what we do, and how much money we have.
-Let’s keep laughing, but let’s not forget that it’s serious business, too.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Let’s keep laughing, but let’s not forget that it’s serious business, too.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.